-By persons engaged by EUC under contracts for services during the course of or incidentally to that engagement.
+By persons employed by the EUC in the course of their employment.

-2. Sabbatical, Seconded, Visiting Academics and others:

-By other persons engaged in study or research in the University who, as a condition of their being granted access to the EUC's premises or facilities, have agreed in writing that this Part shall apply to them.

-3. Participation of the EUC members of staff/employees and or students in Collaborative and/or Contracted Research.
+- Students: - By student members in the course of or incidentally to their studies at EUC. - Non-employees contracted to the EUC: - By persons engaged by EUC under contracts for services during the course of or incidentally to that engagement. - 2.
+Sabbatical, Seconded, Visiting Academics and others: - By other persons engaged in study or research in the University who, as a condition of their being granted access to the EUC's premises or facilities, have agreed in writing that this Part shall apply to them. - 3.
+Participation of the EUC members of staff/employees and or students in Collaborative and/or Contracted Research.